ZenoNex/Gyroidic-Sparse-Covariance-Flux-Reasoner/docs/MATHEMATICAL_DETAILS.md

 ---

-## 46. Riemann-Critical Veto Superposition
+## 46. Weighted Linear Interpolation (originally Riemann-Critical Veto Superposition)

-The system replaces binary veto logic with a non-dual superposition modeled conceptually on the **Riemann Hypothesis**.
-Just as the non-trivial zeros of the Riemann zeta function lie precisely on the critical line $\operatorname{Re}(s) = 1/2$, the `CALM` predictor's gauge output acts as a continuous interpolation on a "critical line" between pure geometric/topological boundaries (algebraic) and scalar ML bounds (empirical).
+The system replaces binary veto logic with a continuous **Weighted Linear Interpolation**.
+Modeled conceptually as a fluctuation along a "critical line" (an aesthetic metaphor referencing the Riemann zeta function critical line $\operatorname{Re}(s) = 1/2$), the `CALM` predictor's gauge output acts as a continuous interpolation parameter between pure geometric/topological boundaries (algebraic) and scalar ML bounds (empirical).

 $$ \text{Total Veto} = (1 - \operatorname{gauge}) \cdot \text{geom\_veto} + \operatorname{gauge} \cdot \text{calm\_veto} $$

 This ensures the architecture can fluctuate along a threshold of metastability without forcing a scalar collapse until mathematically necessary.

-## 47. Topological Surgery & Earth Mover's Transition
+## 47. Sinkhorn-Knopp Optimal Transport (originally Topological Surgery & Earth Mover's Transition)

-When the state crosses from one meaning polytope $P_\alpha$ to another $P_\beta$ via the CRT residues in `ZeitgeistRouter`, the transition cost is mathematically modeled via the **Wasserstein Metric (Earth Mover's Distance)** representing optimal transport of the continuous probability density over the manifolds.
+When the state crosses from one meaning polytope $P_\alpha$ to another $P_\beta$ via the CRT residues in `ZeitgeistRouter`, the transition cost is mathematically modeled via the **Wasserstein Metric (historically Earth Mover's Distance)** representing optimal transport of the continuous probability density over the manifolds, computed efficiently using standard Sinkhorn-Knopp iterations.

 $$ W_1(\mu_\alpha, \mu_\beta) = \inf_{\gamma \in \Gamma(\mu_\alpha, \mu_\beta)} \int_{\mathcal{M} \times \mathcal{M}} d(x, y) \, d\gamma(x, y) $$

 This formalizes the switching step as a topological surgery where the "cost" is defined by the necessary re-gluing of the probability measure moving between structurally orthogonal co-prime bases.

-## 48. Sphere Eversion & Manifold Inside-Out Turning
+## 48. NaN Boundary State Sentinels & Hyperspherical Inversion (originally Sphere Eversion)

-When a `BoundaryState` stress tensor indicates an inescapable failure (e.g., maximum depth Matrioshka refusal), the system induces a topological **Sphere Eversion** (Smale's paradox).
-The manifold is turned inside-out, transforming a boundary obstruction into an interior space of a new inverted polytope without creating a singularity (cutting or tearing).
-This guarantees that the system's logic can "swallow" paradoxes by inverting its own geometry rather than crashing.
+When a `BoundaryState` stress tensor indicates an inescapable failure (e.g., maximum depth Matrioshka refusal), the system triggers a **NaN Boundary State Sentinel** to intercept numerical collapse.
+Instead of throwing an error or creating a singularity, it performs a **Hyperspherical Inversion** (originally referred to as Smale's sphere eversion paradox) by mapping coordinates via $x \mapsto x / \|x\|^2$.
+This projects the state outside the boundary obstruction into the interior of a new inverted polytope, guaranteeing that the system's logic can bypass paradoxes by inverting its own geometry rather than crashing.

 ## 49. Hybrid 4D Space Carving (Log-Polar Conformal Mapping)